iSi Company History

 In 1920, Berliner Karl Hinz gained the rights to manufacture and distribute the Sparklet design in Berlin.
 He named his company Heimsyphon, whose products immediately became popular among the high society club goers and wealthier residents of Berlin.

 While Hinz was building his soda siphon empire in Germany, Sparklets Ltd was bought by British Oxygen Company, and lent its resources to the allied fight in World War II by manufacturing supplies for the Royal and allied air forces including everything from life jacket inflators to propellant for insecticides.

 The Second World War destroyed the Heimsyphon factory.
 Not one to be discouraged, Hinz moved the company to Solingen, his wife’s hometown, and reestablished the company.
 Heimsyphon quickly bounced back to its former success.

-A Merger and the Birth of Siphon Giant
+A Merger & the Birth of Siphon Giant

 Looking for ways to expand in the soda siphon market, the Pochtler-Fischer family acquired Heimsyphon in 1964 and renamed the new company iSi Metallwarenfabrik Ges.m.b.H.
 In 1966, the company introduced its first disposable chargers in Austria.
 This is the same year that the company began exporting its products throughout Europe and overseas.

 In 1975, the company moved production and administration to its current location at Kurschnergasse 4 in Vienna.
 In 1978, Christian C. Pochtler, the fifth generation descendant of Carl Pochtler founded the company's North American branch.